 My Design Process

-The following is a peek into my creative process.
-It also gives insight into what you can expect when working with me. :)
+The following is a peek into my creative process and what you can expect when working with me.

 Client Interview & Project Discovery